ejimz/demo-consul-aws/README.md

 packer build -only ubuntu18-ami vault-consul-am/vault-consul.json
 ```

-it will output the AMIs IDs necessary to create the consul cluster, we'll put it in the "ami_id" variable in terraform.tfvars file.
+it will output the AMI ID necessary to create the consul cluster, we'll put it in the "ami_id" variable in terraform.tfvars file.

 ## Create the variables file

-Create the terraform.tfvars file filling the proper variables content
+Create the terraform.tfvars file with the proper content.

 ```
 ami_id = "ami-XXX"